 There is even the possibility to prolong that retention of title through to the second purchaser from the first purchaser.
-That is to say, that if the title of ownership has not been transferred from the original seller to the purchaser and that purchaser sells the goods again and hands over the goods, this second purchaser does not gain the
+If the title of ownership has not been transferred from the original seller to the purchaser and that purchaser sells the goods again and hands over the goods, this second purchaser does not gain the ownership as the first

-14 In fact the Egyptian Civil Code (Art.
+&lt;sup>15 In fact the Egyptian Civil Code (Art.
 430) and so other Arab Civil Codes influenced by it know the contractual agreement to make the transfer of ownership conditional on the purchase price being paid in full, even when the sold object has already been delivered to the buyer.
 The grade of security by that fall however short in comparison to the grade of protection developed by the retention of title under German law.

-ownership as the first purchaser had possession of the item but not its title.
+purchaser had possession of the item but not its title.
 Such scenarios are important, e.g. in case one of the purchasing parties enters into insolvency, as such goods cannot be brought into the assets of a company because they are not yet the property of such entities.
 The real owner then has the right to ask for the return of such goods.
 The retention of title therefore is a tool for trade financing.